 The interdisciplinary nature of the field of Science & Technology Studies draws students from a variety of backgrounds to my classroom.
-The fundamental aspect of my teaching philosophy involves exposing students to the new lenses and skills needed for critical reflection on their work as future scientists, physicians, and engineers (or of their daily relationship with Science); not only do I consider their futures as ethical actors in these fields, but also as socially aware and inclusive participants within our own classroom.
+My teaching philosophy involves exposing students to new lenses and skills needed for critical reflection of their work as future scientists, physicians, and engineers (or of their daily, human relationship with Science); not only do I consider their futures as ethical actors in these fields, but also as socially aware and inclusive participants within our own classroom.

-More than any other goal in my work as a teacher, I believe that the ability—and willingness—to consider the co-production of science, technology, and society can influence the very questions we ask and the ethics we demand of ourselves and others who hold varying degrees of power.
-While my teaching reflects my own experience and research interests in agricultural science and food systems, my primary goal and responsibility is to provide students with the skills, encouragement, and time to develop their own voice—for telling their own stories.
+More than any other goal in my work as an educator, I believe that the ability—and willingness—to consider the co-production of science, technology, and society can influence the very questions we ask and the ethics we demand of ourselves and others who hold varying degrees of power.
+While my teaching reflects my own experience and research interests in agricultural science and food studies, my primary goal and responsibility is to provide students with the skills, encouragement, and time to develop their own voice for articulating their stories.

-As both a student and a teacher, I believe that students must be excited about and engaged with a specific topic in order to maintain a commitment to relentless practice of the craft of writing.
+As both a student and a teacher, I believe that students must be excited by and engaged with a specific topic in order to maintain a commitment to relentless practice of the craft of writing.
 By creating an intellectual space that fosters research and productive argumentation, the writing process will follow.
 I take this to heart in my own teaching philosophy.
 The writing I ask students to produce reflects the interdisciplinary nature of STS.
-This means that, in addition to analyzing different stories and texts in the field, students will become familiar with building effective arguments and conducting research in a variety of genres.
+This means that, in addition to analyzing different films, stories, and texts in the field, students will become familiar with building effective arguments and conducting research in a variety of genres.